Jackinabox

-Jackinabox is the third studio album by the British band Turin Brakes.
+Jackinabox is the third studio album by the British rock band Turin Brakes.
 Recorded in their own recording studio in Brixton during 2004, the album includes the singles "Fishing For a Dream" and "Over and Over".
 It is the follow-up to Ether Song.
 The album reached no. 9 in the UK charts in the first week, despite the fact that first single, "Fishing for a Dream", did not sell well (charting at no. 35).
 The album was also released with a bonus DVD and on vinyl.
 The song "Red Moon" was later recorded in an unplugged version and released as an EP with new material.

 The Japanese version had a bonus track, "Where I've Been", which was not released elsewhere.